 Other important ligaments around the knee are the medial and lateral collateral ligaments.
 These can also be substituted by what is often referred to as constrained knee replacements.
 These are not often required in primary operations.
-There is one final group of knee replacement when considering stability, and these are hinged knees.
-These are mostly often used when there is absolutely no ligament stability left in the knee.
+There is one final group of knee replacement when considering stability and these are hinged knees.
+These are used mostly when there is absolutely no ligament stability left in the knee.
 Their use is very rare for primary knee replacement.

 Another general difference in the design of primary total knee replacement, is the way the tibial insert is designed to move on the surface of the tibial tray.
 It may either be fixed to the tray (fixed insert), or designed to move (mobile insert).
 Mobile inserts either rotate, slide, or do both.
-For a number of years the Registry has reported that in general, fixed inserts have a lower rate of revision.
+For a number of years, the Registry has reported that in general, fixed inserts have a lower rate of revision.
 However, a number of prostheses with mobile inserts do have similar rates of revision as fixed inserts.
 This remains the current situation.

 In previous reports, we provided information on the use of cross-linked polyethylene in total knee replacement.
-This year we have repeated and extended that analysis.
+This year, we have repeated this analysis.
 Comparing the outcome of cross-linked to non cross-linked polyethylene across all knee replacements, there appears to be a benefit when cross-linked polyethylene is used.
 However, in primary total knee replacement cross-linked polyethylene is not used as often as non cross-linked polyethylene.
 There is also considerable variation between the type of prostheses and the type of polyethylene used.

 As a consequence, any difference seen when comparing the overall result of cross-linked to non cross-linked may be due to the type of prostheses, rather than the type of polyethylene.
-To try and overcome this problem, the Registry has undertaken analyses of specific designs of total knee replacement that have used both cross-linked and non cross-linked polyethylene.
-Only prostheses that had a minimum of 2,500 procedures in at least one of the polyethylene groups, and a follow-up time of five or more years, were used in this analysis.
-There were a number of different primary total knee prostheses that met this requirement.
+To try and overcome this problem the Registry has undertaken analyses of specific designs of total knee replacement that have used both cross-linked and non cross-linked polyethylene.
+Only prostheses that had a minimum of 500 procedures in each group were compared.
+There were 16 different primary total knee prostheses that met this requirement.
+Of these, only three had a lower revision rate when cross-linked polyethylene was used.
+The Registry has also repeated its analysis on the outcome of computer navigation in primary total knee replacement.
+Computer navigation is computer-assisted surgery and was first used over 10 years ago.
+It involves the use of intraoperative computer monitoring in an attempt to more accurately place the knee replacement prosthesis.
+It is known that accurate positioning of the prosthesis is a very important factor in determining the result of the operation.
+The current information from the Registry suggests that there may be a small advantage if computer assisted surgery is used.